marinazacon/books/README.md

 # Books
-A simple Book module for handle a personal library
+A simple Book module for handle a personal library at your home.

 ## Prerequisites
 You will need: